arathi14-coder/arathi14-coder.github.oi/docs/01-Block-Diagram/Block-Diagram.md

 ---

 ## Overview
-The purpose of this block diagram is to illustrate the design and signal flow of a **current monitoring and alert system** using the **Microchip PIC18F57Q43 Curiosity Nano** microcontroller.
-The system is powered through the Curiosity Nano’s regulated 5V USB supply, which also powers the connected sensors and output components.
+The purpose of this block diagram is to illustrate the design and signal flow of a **current monitoring and alert system** using the **Microchip PIC18F57Q43 Curiosity Nano** microcontroller.The system is powered through the Curiosity Nano’s regulated 5V USB supply, which also powers the connected sensors and output components.
-* ...

 To get some initial formatting help, one can view ["here"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/Appendix/basic-markdown-examples/) some basic techniques.